nico3333fr/jquery-accessible-modal-window-aria/README.md

 - Attribute <code>data-modal-close-text</code>: the text of the close button in your modal window.
 - Attribute <code>data-modal-close-title</code>: the title attribute of the close button in your modal window.
 - Attribute <code>data-modal-background-click="disabled"</code>: disable the possibility to click outside the modal window to close it.
+- Attribute <code>data-modal-close-img</code>: a path to a valid image for the close button.

 Enjoy.